xinxinsh/strtk/readme.txt

 [COMPILATION]
-(1) For a full build: make clean all
+(1) For a complete build: make clean all
 (2) For a PGO build: make clean pgo
 (3) To strip executables: make strip_bin